yast/yast.github.io/doc/maintenance-branches.md

 ### Why

-The first and main reason is that it allows easy tracking if fix in commit is also in newer branches and master.
-The second reason is that it produces nicer git tree structure which allows to see which code stream is affected by which fix.
-The easiest way to see if some commits are missing is to use github UI and compare branches.
+The first and main reason is that it allows easy tracking whether a fix in a commit is also in newer branches and master.
+The second reason is that it produces a nicer git tree structure which allows to see which code stream is affected by which fix.
+The easiest way to see if some commits are missing is to use the GitHub UI and compare branches.

-It can be done also on command line:
+It can be done also on the command line:

 Example how to check what fixes are not merged:
 ```
 git pull
-git log origin/master..origin/SLE-12-GA # if nothing appear, then all merged
+git log origin/master..origin/SLE-12-GA # if nothing appears then all are merged
 ```

-Examples how to see git tree:
+Examples how to see the git tree:
 ```
-gitk # to get graphical one
+gitk --all # to get a GUI
 git log --graph --pretty=oneline --abbrev-commit --decorate --all
 ```